 What is a crypto wallet?

 Cryptocurrency wallets include software wallets you can install on your smartphone or computer.
-Then, there are also hardware wallets, which are similar to USB flash drives.
-These are physical devices designed to store your keys offline, making them less vulnerable to breaches.
+There are also hardware wallets, similar to USB flash drives.
+These physical devices are designed to store your keys offline, making them less vulnerable to breaches.
+You can divide these wallets into further categories: hot wallets and cold wallets, as well as custodial and non-custodial wallets.

 What are hot wallets?